 4:00 am 12/24/04

 There was a knock on my front door which startled me awake.
-My dogs were barking which required dire threats to quieten as I answered the door.
+My dogs were barking which required my dire threats to quieten them as I answered the door.

 Maybe you have heard of our weather and the unusually cold temperatures and large amount of snow that has fallen in the last 24 hours.
 I live just south of Interstate 64 in Southern Indiana and you may have seen the news about the closed Interstate and stranded motorists on the national news.